Mahrez91/ft_transcendance/README.md

 # ft_transcendence-42

-ft_transcendence project at 42 school
+ft_transcendence project at 42 school.
+Difficulty of the project 4.5/5.

 ## description
 This project is about creating a website for the mighty Pong contest!